WhatsApp boss Jan Koum to quit

 Facebook has since revealed that the data of up to 87 million people was improperly shared with the consultancy and used for political purposes.

-Both men were also said to oppose Facebook efforts to commercialise Whatsapp, which has no advertising.
+Both men were also said to oppose Facebook efforts to commercialise WhatsApp, which has no advertising.

 According to the Washington Post, this included a Facebook plan to access the phone numbers of WhatsApp users along with other data.